UniMath/agda-unimath/src/metric-spaces/images-uniformly-continuous-maps-metric-spaces.lagda.md

 ## Properties

-### Any modulus of uniform continuity for a function is a modulus of uniform continuity for the unit map of its image
+### Any modulus of uniform continuity for a map is a modulus of uniform continuity for the unit map of its image

 ```agda
 module _